PrestaShop/docs/themes/smarty/smarty.rst

 {widget}
 ^^^^^^^^^

-PrestaShop 1.7  has introduce a new way to display modules.
-Instead of using a hook and hooking your module on it the widget function let you display any content from module in your template
+PrestaShop 1.7 introduces a new way to display modules.
+Instead of using a hook and hooking your module to it, the widget's function lets you display any content from the module in your template.

-[NOTE] link to full widget system doc
+// TODO link to full widget system doc

-If you want to displau the shop contact info using ps_contactinfo, you can write this
+For instance, if you want to display the shop's contact info from the  ps_contactinfo module, you can write this:

 .. code-block:: smarty